-Julian Schnabel, quoted in Exh.
+Julian Schnabel quoted in Exh.
 Cat., New York, Gagosian Gallery, Andy Warhol: Shadow Paintings, 1989, p.
 7

-Based on photographs taken in Warhol’s famed New York City studio, The Factory, the Shadows create a mood of ultimate intangibility.
+Based on photographs taken in Warhol’s famed New York City studio The Factory, the Shadows create a mood of ultimate intangibility.
 The shadow as a symbol for transience, and ultimately mortality, appears in a variety of works in Warhol’s last decade, amongst them the Skulls series from 1978.
 In fact, Warhol had also used the shadow as an effective instrument to mystify and disguise certain elements within major 1960s works such as the Death and Disaster series and his 1966-1967 Self Portrait.
 Repetition of the image only increased the challenge to grasp the “shadow” visually as well as metaphorically.
-The series of multi-colored Shadow paintings, originally conceived by Warhol as one work, includes one large installation of a total of 102 paintings in 17 different colors that now resides in the collection of the Dia Art Foundation and that was exhibited in its entirety for the second time only at the Museum of Contemporary Art in Los Angeles in 2014-15.
+The series of multi-colored Shadow paintings, originally conceived by Warhol as one work, includes one large installation of a total of 102 paintings in 17 different colors that now resides in the collection of the Dia Art Foundation and that was recently exhibited for the second time only in its entirety at the Museum of Contemporary Art in Los Angeles in 2014-15.
 Installed alongside each other, these Shadow paintings present the aspect of a song’s refrain or the appearance of a reel of film, spooling the same image across an almost limitless space.
 In her essay for the Tate Modern retrospective of Warhol’s work, curator Donna De Salvo extolled the series’ resonant content: “The Shadows have been discussed as existential statements, as everything and nothing, as something fleeting, changeable and as intangible as real shadows.
 They have also been characterised as commentary on the very act of painting.”
 (Donna De Salvo, “Afterimage,” in Exh.
 Cat., London, Tate Modern, Andy Warhol Retrospective, 2002, p.
 50)

 Please call 1-800-555-5555 to order a print catalog for this sale.